 There are 100,000,000 Waves tokens, WAVES, in circulation.

 The platform uses a variation of the traditional Proof-of-Stake consensus algorithm to maintain network integrity.
-In a Leased Proof-of-Stake system, you can stake your tokens by “leasing” them to the full nodes that are running the network.
+In a Leased Proof-of-Stake (LPoS) system, you can stake your tokens by “leasing” them to the full nodes that are running the network.
+Leasing costs 0.002 WAVES.

-You need 10,000 WAVES to run a full staking node.
-If you don’t have that many, you can still participate in staking by leasing your WAVES to a public mining pool.
+You need 1,000 WAVES to run a full staking node.
+This number has changed and is much lower than the initial 10,000 WAVES requirement.
+If you don’t have that many coins, you can still participate in staking by leasing your WAVES to a public mining pool.
+Check out the full list of Waves nodes to find the one best suited for you.

 Instead of forking from NXT, the team decided to start completely from scratch.
 A major difference between the two platforms is Waves’s emphasis on inherent fiat integration.

 There’s no shortage of competition in the smart contract space.
-Ethereum is currently the big name when it comes to ICOs but there’s enough room for other projects as well.
-NEO, NXT, Lisk, and Stratis are also competing for smart contract clients.
+Ethereum is currently the big name when it comes to ICOs and dapps but there’s enough room for other projects as well.
+NEO, EOS, Lisk, and Stratis are also competing for smart contract clients.

 Waves completed their ICO in June 2016 raising over $16 million.
 Almost immediately after the ICO, the price of WAVES plummeted 80% and stabilized around $0.20 (0.0003 BTC).

-The price remained relatively flat before rising up in July this year.
+The price remained relatively flat before rising up in July 2017.
 This run-up was most likely caused by the release of their roadmap as well as a partnership announcement with ICO Hub for a pre-ICO challenge.

-You have multiple options available to buy WAVES:
+You have two options available to buy WAVES:

 Numerous exchanges like Binance and Bittrex have WAVES available for trading.
 To exchange for WAVES on these platforms, you first need to purchase Bitcoin or Ethereum.
 Once purchased, transfer your funds to one of the previously mentioned exchanges and trade them for WAVES.